esphome/esphome-docs/components/binary_sensor/dfrobot_mmwave.rst

 The DFRobot mmWave Radar has several settings which can be changed.
 These settings are saved in non-volatile memory and do not need to be set on each boot.

 All options of the settings action are optional and only the specified options are changed.
 Unspecified parameters are untouched (not set to a default value).
 You can change one option, a few or all a the same time.
+All settings are tempatable.

 .. code-block:: yaml